jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

  $$\begin{equation} \lim_{k\to \infty}\|\vec{b}_{k}-\vec{b}\|=0\text{ and } \lim_{k\to \infty} \|\vec{a}_{k}-\vec{a}\|=0.\end{equation}$$

-With this we can conclude that
+With this we can conclude (using the Squeeze theorem) that

 $$\begin{equation}\lim_{k\to \infty} \Big\|\vec{a}_{k}^{T}\vec{b}_k-\vec{a}^{T}\vec{b} \Big\| =0.\end{equation}$$